 I had the opportunity to share my local knowledge and give a tour of the town to teachers visiting the region.
 We went to Deep Cove Winterhousing Site, the Thrombolites, St. Barnabas “Seal Skin Boot” Church and captured views of Flower’s Island Lighthouse.

 Again, this weekend clearly exhibited that we have incredible community leaders stepping up to the plate to make very big things happen in our small communities.
 My had goes off to all of you!
 Keep up the great work.

 “Leaders don’t create followers, they create more leaders.” – Tom Peter

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on November 2, 2014, in Community Economic Development, Heritage, Tradition and tagged canon richards, conference, Flowers Cove, Great Northern Peninsula, leadership, Newfoundland, Provincial, PSLC 2014, roots, tradition.
+Posted on November 2, 2014, in Community Economic Development, Culture, Tourism and tagged canon richards, conference, Flowers Cove, Great Northern Peninsula, leadership, Newfoundland, Provincial, PSLC 2014, roots, tradition.
 Bookmark the permalink.
 1 Comment.